DataBiosphere/azul/UPGRADING.rst

 ``apply`` Makefile target after the merge commit was successfully built on the GitLab instance in that deployment.

+Deploy the ``gitlab`` component of any main deployment just after pushing the PR branch to GitHub.
+Run ``make -C terraform/gitlab/runner`` just before pushing the merge commit to the GitLab instance in that deployment.

 #5848 Dummy S3 lifecycle rule has auto-generated name
 =====================================================